-Local anaesthesia usually lasts 2-3 hours after treatment.
-Often children are not too affected by administration of the local anaesthetic; however, they may dislike the sensation of numbness.
-In younger children, it is common for them to describe it as “tingly”, or sometimes pain.
-The tingly feeling is felt when the tooth is first anaesthetised and it will last for 10-15 minutes.
-Your child will experience this feeling again when the anaesthetic is wearing off (2-3 hours later).
+Often children are not too affected by administration of the local anaesthetic, however, they may dislike the sensation of numbness.
+In younger children, it is common for them to describe the feeling as “tingly” or sometimes pain.
+The tingly feeling is felt when the tooth is first anaesthetised, and it lasts for 10 to 15 minutes.
+Your child will experience this feeling again when the anaesthetic starts wearing off approximately 2 to 3 hours later.

-We recommend that young children be supervised while they have a numb mouth in order to prevent them from traumatising their lips or cheeks by biting, or by scratching with their finger nail.
-If they bite the numb area, this can present itself as a swelling of the lip or the cheek which can take 3-5 days to heal.
+We recommend that young children be supervised while they have a numb mouth.
+Parents should prevent them from traumatising their lips or cheeks by biting, or by scratching with their fingernail.
+If they bite the numb area, this can lead to swelling of the lip or cheek.
+When this happens, it can take 3 to 5 days to heal.

 33 Weymouth Street, London, W1G 7BY